Multiple New Insurance Wins Expand and Improve Access to Phexxi® for Millions of Women

 Phexxi® is a registered trademark of Evofem Biosciences, Inc.

-About Phexx
+About Phexxi

 Phexxi is an on-demand method of birth control used to prevent pregnancy.
 Phexxi is not effective when used after sex.
 For more information about Phexxi, talk to your healthcare provider and see full Product Information at www.phexxi.com.